Tokyo 3 Days Itinerary for First Timer

 -Asakusa

 The iconic temple of Tokyo, Sensoji Temple is located near Asakusa station.
 Be welcomed with the massive Kaminarimon gate, stroll on the Nakamise Street lined with souvenir and local snacks shops.
-Asakusa has plenty of long established restaurants offering delicious and authentic local dishes.
+Asakusa has plenty of long established restaurants offering delicious and authentic Japanese dishes.
+Traditional cultural activities such as wearing kimono and riding a rickshaw are also available in this area.

 -Tokyo Skytree

-Approx 20 mins walk from Sensoji Temple, Japan’s highest building Tokyo Skytree is located in Oshiage area.
+Approx 20 mins walk along the Sumida River from Sensoji Temple in Asakusa, Japan’s tallest building Tokyo Skytree is located in Oshiage area.
 Visit there at night for the breathtaking view of the city from the 350m high observation deck.

 -Akihabara